gaia-platform/gaia-docs/articles/tools/using-postgres-with-gaia.md

 # Using Postgres to access Gaia database information

-For information on how to setup and configure Postgres for use with the Gaia Foreign Data Wrapper (FDW), see <insert_document_reference>.
+For information on how to setup and configure Postgres for use with the Gaia Foreign Data Wrapper (FDW), see [PostgreSQL Downloads](https://www.postgresql.org/download/).

 Connect to Postgres using the Postgres account credentials:

-sudo -u postgres psql
+`sudo -u postgres psql`

 Execute the following commands in order, at the Postgres prompt: